nehaa-github/Supplier_Quality_Analysis/README.md

 📌 MS Excel

-Explore the dahsboard to discover trends and get respecitve insights.
+Explore the dahsboard to discover trends and get respective insights.